The mapped reads are colored by default according to the following color code:

 - G - yellow.

-At this level, usually more reads are mapped to the reference than can be shown in the track.
+In most cases more reads are mapped to the reference than can be shown in the track.
 In such cases the reads will be displayed in an overflow graph below the reads.
 The overflow graph is shown in the same colors as the sequences, and mismatches in reads are shown as narrow vertical lines.
 The colors of the small lines represent the mismatching residue.
 The color codes for the horizontal lines correspond to the color used for highlighting mismatches in the sequences (red = A, blue = C, yellow = G, and green = T).

-If your read mapping or track shows the message 'Too much data for rendering' on a grey background, simply zoom in to see your reads in more detail.
-This occurs when there are too many reads to be displayed clearly.
-More specifically, where there are more than 500,000 reads displayed in a reads track, more than 200,000 reads displayed in a read mapping, or when the region being viewed in a read mapping is longer than 200,000 bases.
-Paired reads count as one in these cases.
+If your read track shows the message 'Too much data for rendering' on a grey background, simply zoom in to see your reads in more detail.
+This occurs when there are too many reads to be displayed clearly (more specifically when there are more than 500,000 reads displayed in the track, with paired reads counting as one.)